devCharles/gitRepoUpdater/README.md

 # gitRepoUpdater
-## This shell script update all the git repositories that you have in a folder
+## This shell script updates all of the git repositories that you have in a folder
 ### Instructions

 To update all git repos in a folder you can use: